NIRISS AMI Observations of Extrasolar Planets Around a Host Star

 This example science program provides a walk-through of a JWST observing program using NIRISS Aperture Masking Interferometry (AMI), focusing on overarching science goals from the GTO program "NIRISS/AMI Architecture of directly-imaged extrasolar planetary systems" (PI: Rameau) for context.
 This article discusses how to navigate the Exposure Time Calculator to determine exposure times required to meet the science goals, and how to set up the observation templates in the Astronomer Proposal Tool GUI.

-Main articles: JWST High Contrast Imaging Roadmap, NIRISS Aperture Masking Interferometry, NIRISS AMI Recommended Strategies, NIRISS AMI-Specific Treatment of Limiting Contrast
+Main articles: HCI Roadmap, NIRISS Aperture Masking Interferometry, NIRISS AMI Recommended Strategies, NIRISS AMI-Specific Treatment of Limiting Contrast

 See also: Step-by-Step ETC Guide for NIRISS AMI Observations of Extrasolar Planets Around a Host Star,